-Where classic “lofts” are created from disused factory buildings, the prairieHouse imagines reuse of abandoned or outmoded gas stations, with a filling station canopy providing the bones and broad shading eaves of this new form of compact living.
-A new steel chassis is attached to the station’s existing columns, allowing the house’s living spaces to be suspended protectively beneath the roof, while wraparound clerestory windows allow for a bright interior, avoiding direct solar gain.
-Large decks cantilevering fore and aft provide full 360-degree visibility.
+Where classic lofts are created from disused factory buildings, the prarieHouse imagines reuse of outmoded gas stations.
+The station canopy provides the bones and broad shading eaves.
+Reinforcement of the existing columns allows the living space to be suspended protectively from beneath the roof.
+Wraparound clerestory windows provide bright interior while avoiding direct solar gain.
+Large decks cantilevering fore and aft provide 360-degree views.

-The roofscape features a new deep-soil micro-prairie with below-grade irrigation to foster growth with minimal water input.
-Twin ventilation / water storage stacks with integrated photovoltaics make the house a showcase for renewable energy and sustainability.
-Below the house, electric vehicle charging takes place where gas pumps once stood.
+The roof features a micro prairie with below-grade irrigation that thrives with minimal watering.
+Twin ventilation and water storage stacks with integrated photovoltaics making the house a showcase for renewable energy and sustainability.
+Below the house, electric vehicle charging replace where gas pumps once stood.

 Architect: Specht Harpman